Online only

 • Maintain up-to-date knowledge, best practice and professional standards.

-• 1 complimentary ticket (non-transferable) for financial ATL members to attend all presentations across the three day event.
+• 1 complimentary ticket (non-transferable) for financial ATL members to attend all presentations over the one day event.

 why attend